SeasideSt/Seaside-Legacy30/repository/Seaside-Core.package/WADispatcher.class/README.md

 Instance Variables:
 	defaultName	<String>
-	entryPoints	<(Dictionary of: (WAApplication | WADispatcher | WAFileHandler))>	 the keys are strings, which are the names and URL path segments for the handler at that key lastUpdate	<TimeStamp>	Time the dispatcher was last changed version	<SmallInteger>	Each time the dispatcher is changed the version is increased by 1
+	entryPoints	<(Dictionary of: WAEntryPoint)>	 the keys are strings, which are the names and URL path segments for the handler at that key